Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 - Boston College's games have gone over 47 points in two opportunities this season.

-- The combined points per game average of the two teams, 49.6, is 2.6 points above Friday's over/under.
+- The combined points per game average of the two teams, 49.6, is 2.6 points more than Friday's over/under.

 - This contest's total is 3.8 points above the 43.2 these two squads combine to allow per game this season.

-- The Hokies and their opponents have scored an average of 52.9 points per game in 2021, 5.9 more than Friday's total.
+- Hokies games this season feature an average total of 52.9 points, a number 5.9 points higher than Friday's over/under.

-- The 47-point over/under for this game is 6.8 points below the 53.8 points per game average total in Eagles games this season.
+- The 47-point total for this game is 6.8 points below the 53.8 points per game average total in Eagles games this season.

 Virginia Tech Stats and Trends